One of the most common situations we encounter at Maestro is a company that just purchased a fleet of iPads for its sales team.

 Besides, who wants a cookie cutter copy of what someone else has already done, anyway?

-4. Measure the results.
 After working so hard to build a mobile strategy for your sales force, make sure you measure the results!
 All too often, the impact of going mobile goes untracked.
 The positive effects can be felt through feedback from sales reps, but wouldn’t it be great to have hard numbers to show your boss?

 Here are a few things to incorporate into your mobile performance support apps and mobile strategy in order to measure their impact: